tmorgansl/openvpn-notifier/README.md

 cargo build --release
 ```

 This will create the target binary in `target/release`.
+The installation has been tested on stable linux, version 1.31.1.

 ### Running